tgirke/rcf/alerts.md

 ## Unannounced exceptions

-### 10-Aug-2020: Cluster inaccessible due to power outage in Genomics Bdg
+### 19-Aug-2020: Cluster inaccessible due to power outage in Genomics Bdg
-* 10:10 PM - All HPCC services have been restored (computing cluster, storage systems, web services).
-* 5:10 PM - Facilities has restored power and cooling systems in the server room.
-HPC systems admin Jordan Hayes is restarting the cluster and storage systems.
+* 8:30 PM - Facilities is investigating and trying to reactivate power and cooling.

 <!--
 None currently observed.